-- a.
+a.
 Alcohol: Students must comply with all state and federal laws regulating alcohol as well as TCSG Policy II.C.6, Alcohol on Campus.
 Alcoholic beverages may not be served or sold at any student sponsored function.
-Students being in a state of intoxication on technical college premises or at technical college sponsored or supervised functions (including off-campus functions), internships, externships, practicum, clinical sites, cooperative or academic sponsored programs or activities or in a technical college owned vehicle is prohibited. - b.
+Students being in a state of intoxication on technical college premises or at technical college sponsored or supervised functions (including off-campus functions), internships, externships, practicum, clinical sites, field trips, competitions, cooperative or academic sponsored programs or activities or in a technical college owned vehicle is prohibited.

+- b.
 Controlled substances, illegal drugs, and drug paraphernalia: The technical college prohibits possession, use, sale, or distribution of any controlled substance, illegal drugs, or drug paraphernalia except as expressly permitted by law.
 Any influence which may be attributed to the use of drugs shall not in any way limit the responsibility of the individual for the conduct or consequences of his/her actions. - c.
 Food: The technical college prohibits eating and/or drinking in classrooms, shops, and labs or other unauthorized areas on technical college premises, unless otherwise permitted by technical college officials. - d.
-Tobacco: The technical college prohibits smoking or using other forms of tobacco products in classrooms, shops, and labs or other unauthorized areas on technical college premises.
+Smoking/Tobacco: The technical college prohibits smoking, or using other forms of electronic, alternative smoking devices or other forms of tobacco products in classrooms, shops, and labs or other unauthorized areas on technical college premises.
 Refer to the Southern Crescent Technical College Tobacco Policy.